Links on Android Authority may earn us a commission. Learn more.

-The Note stands apart from much of the field, but that's only because it doesn't have too many direct competitors.
+The Note stands apart from much of the field, but that's only because fewer and fewer phones include a built-in stylus.

-Samsung Galaxy Note 20 Ultra review: Should you buy it?
+Samsung Galaxy Note 20 Ultra review: The verdict

-The Samsung Galaxy Note 20 Ultra doesn’t set a new bar for high-end phones.
-That’s a bit disappointing, as the Note series has in the past quite often leapt ahead of the pack with breakthrough technologies.
-Instead, the Note 20 Ultra meets the bar set by other phones.
+The Samsung Galaxy Note 20 Ultra didn’t set a new bar for high-end phones when it was released.
+That was a shame, as the Note series has in the past quite often leapt ahead of the pack with breakthrough technologies.
+Instead, the Note 20 Ultra met the bar set by other phones in mid-2020.

-Samsung nailed the hardware.
+To be sure, Samsung nailed the hardware.
 The phone is an excellent piece of manufacturing, if a bit large and heavy.
 The 120Hz AMOLED 2 screen is lush everywhere but under direct sunlight.
-The camera is much improved over the S20 series, though it doesn’t quite match Google’s Pixel 4 XL.
+The camera is much improved over the S20 series, though it doesn’t quite match the industry’s best.
 Battery life is just average, which definitely disappoints us.
-All the extra features are great to have, but are ultimately reserved for a small percentage of power users.
+All the extra features, particularly those pertaining to the S Pen, are great to have, but are ultimately reserved for a small percentage of power users.

 The Samsung Galaxy Note 20 Ultra is a solid effort.
 It’s good at pretty much everything.
 The problem is that it doesn’t stand out as the best in any one category.
 That doesn’t make it a bad phone, that just makes it an average one.